POPULATION

 In Côte d’Ivoire, there are no separate provisions for sick leave.
 However, in case of severe sickness diagnosed by a licensed medical practitioner, the employment contract can be suspended for a maximum of 6 months or until the replacement of the employee.
 Employees must inform their employer of their absence within 48 hours of its commencement.

-Statutory paid maternity leave is 14 weeks - 6 weeks before and 8 weeks after birth - and can be extended by 3 weeks in case of any medical complications.
+Statutory paid maternity leave is 14 weeks - 6 weeks before and 8 weeks after birth (10 weeks in case of multiple births) - and can be extended by 3 weeks in case of any medical complications arising out of pregnancy or delivery.
+Maternity leave for public sector employees is for 24 weeks, 8 weeks prenatal and 16 weeks postnatal.
 Employees receive 100% of their wages during maternity leave.
-The woman has to provide notice of her pregnancy by its third month at the latest.
+The woman must provide notice of her pregnancy by the third month at the latest.

 From the third month of pregnancy, a woman has the right to reimbursement of hospital fees, pharmaceutical costs, and medical care in relation to the pregnancy.
 These benefits shall be borne by the Caisse Nationale de Prevoyance Sociale,which establishes a fund based on employer contributions for this purpose.